evolvingweb/migrate_example_i18n/README.md

 * We use our `d7_node_content_translation` plugin as the `source` plugin.
 * We define `translations: true` for the source plugin so that only translated nodes are read from Drupal 7
-* We define `translations: true` for the destination plugin so that instead of the data is migrated as translations for nodes created during the base migration.
+* We define `translations: true` for the destination plugin so that the data is migrated as translations for nodes created during the base migration.
 * We make sure that the `i18n` migration depends on the `base` migration.

 That's it!
 We can run the base and i18n migrations one by one and all Drupal 7 nodes would be imported to Drupal 8 along with their translations.
-To execute both the migrations at once, we can run the command `drush migrate-import example_dog_i18n --update --execute-dependencies`.
-The `--execute-dependencies` parameter will ensure that the `base` migration runs before the `i18n` migration.
+To execute both the migrations at once, we can run the command `drush migrate-import --group=example_dog --update`.
 Perfect!

 # Migrate creatures: Drupal 7 entity translations to Drupal 8

-Coming soon
+Entity translations!
+Amazing!
+Drupal 7 content translations are supported since Drupal 8.3.
+At the point of writing this, there is no standard method for migrating entity translations to Drupal 8.
+In this example, we will migrate D7 nodes translated with the [entity_translation](https://www.drupal.org/project/entity_translation) module.
+The procedure should be similar for other node types as well.
+Before we start, here are some notes about what's so different about entity translations:

+* All translations have the same `entity_id`.
+So, for a translated node, the entity_translation module will result in only one entry in the `node` table.
+* Translation information and revisions for entities is stored in the `entity_translation` table.
+So if an English node with ID 19 has translations in Spanish and French, the `entity_translations` table has the following records:
+  * `entity_type: node; entity_id: 19; language: en; ...`
+  * `entity_type: node; entity_id: 19; language: es; ...`
+  * `entity_type: node; entity_id: 19; language: fr; ...`

+The above data structure is significantly different from the content translation structure.
+In fact, Drupal 8 handles translations much like the entity translation module!

+## class D7NodeEntityTranslation

+To migrate entity translations, we must make significant number of changes to the migration source (at least at the time of writing this).
+We need to migrate Drupal 7 nodes, so we extend the `d7_node` migration source.

+    class D7NodeEntityTranslation extends D7Node {
+      // Determines if the node-type being translated supports entity_translation. protected function isEntityTranslatable() {}
+      // Depending on the "source/translations" parameter, this method alters
+      // the migration query to return only translations or non-translations. protected function handleTranslations(SelectInterface $query) {}
+      // This method has been overridden to ensure that every node's fields are
+      // are loaded in the correct language. public function prepareRow(Row $row) {}
+      // This method is called by the prepareRow() method to load field values
+      // for source nodes.
+We override this method to add support for $language. protected function getFieldValues($entity_type, $field, $entity_id, $revision_id = NULL, $language = NULL) {}
+      // Since all source nodes have the same "nid", we need to use a
+      // combination of "nid:language" to distinguish each source translation. public function getIds() {}
+    }

+With the above source class in place, we write our migrations as usual.

+## Creature base migration

+We define a [example_creature_base](config/install/migrate_plus.migration.example_creature_base.yml) migration to migrate all non-translations first.

+* We use our `d7_node_entity_translation` plugin as the `source` plugin to handle entity translations correctly.
+* We do not declare `translations` parameter for the `source` plugin, so that only non-translations are read from Drupal 7.
+* We do not declare `translations` parameter for the `destination` plugin.
+Thus, separate Drupal 8 nodes will be generated for every Drupal 7 node.

+## Creature translation migration

+We define a [example_creature_i18n](config/install/migrate_plus.migration.example_creature_i18n.yml) migration to migrate all translations.

+* We use our `d7_node_entity_translation` plugin as the `source` plugin to handle entity translations correctly.
+* We define `translations: true` for the source plugin so that only translated nodes are read from Drupal 7
+* We define `translations: true` for the destination plugin so that the data is migrated as translations for nodes created during the base migration.
+* We make sure that the `i18n` migration depends on the `base` migration.

+That's it!
+We can run the base and i18n migrations one by one and all Drupal 7 nodes would be imported to Drupal 8 along with their translations.
+To execute both the migrations at once, we can run the command `drush migrate-import --group=example_creature --update`.
+Perfect!

 # Migrate elements: Non-drupal translated content to Drupal 8